Skilled Survival’s Comprehenvise IFAK Buyers Guide

 Best IFAK Features To Look For

-It can carry critical emergency medical supplies as long as there’s quick access to what you need.
+As long as there’s quick access to what you need.

 Tear Away Pouches

-IFAK pouches should also be MOLLE compatible to add to the outside of a survival backpack.
+Pouches should also be MOLLE compatible to add to the outside of a survival backpack.

 Heavy-Duty Zipper